 Chest Rig Benefits

 - From an energy expenditure standpoint, weight carried higher on your torso is more efficient when traveling over level ground.
-The situation reverses when you get on uneven terrain, however.
+The situation flips when you get on uneven terrain, however.

 - When using a chest rig, your gear is usually easier to access because it’s all right in front of you.
 There’s no need to reach around behind you to retrieve anything.

 - Since there’s nothing on your back or hips, sitting in chairs or vehicles is a lot more comfortable.
 I sincerely think this is one of the main reasons chest rigs grew in popularity during GWOT (Global War on Terrorism).
-Classic foot patrols gave way to vehicle patrols, and chest-mounted gear was just more convenient for hopping in and out of vehicles all day to clear houses.
+Classic foot patrols gave way to vehicle patrols, and chest-mounted gear was just more convenient for hopping in and out of vehicles all day.